APIOps/community-resources/README.md

 APIOps network will handout Amazon Gift cards.
 Intended receivers are speakers at the meetups (community members) and otherwise active community members.
 The amount of gift card value varies from 25 to 100 euros.

+**Note!** Amazon gift cards can only be used in same store they were purchased from.
+For example gift card from amazon.co.uk can only be redeemed in amazon.co.uk.
+Best practise is to ask the one who is given the gift card, which store they would like to have it.